 6. Vaucluse House and Gardens

-Vaucluse House is a heritage-listed 19th-century mansion surrounded by beautiful, well-maintained gardens, situated in one of Sydney’s most affluent suburbs.
+Vaucluse House is a heritage-listed 19th century mansion surrounded by beautiful, well-maintained gardens, located in one of Sydney’s most affluent suburbs.

-Once the family home of William Charles Wentworth, Vaucluse House has been repurposed as a museum, but the gardens are open to the public to explore.
+Once the family home of William Charles Wentworth, Vaucluse House has been transformed into a museum, while the gardens remain open for the public to enjoy.

 Vaucluse House and Gardens | |